vimeo/psalm/docs/configuration.md

   When `true`, strings can be coerced to [`class-string`](supported_annotations.md#class-constants), with Psalm emitting a `TypeCoercion` issue.
 If disabled, that issue changes to a more serious one.
 Defaults to `true`.
 - `allowStringToStandInForClass=[bool]`<br />
   When `true`, strings can be used as classes, meaning `$some_string::someMethod()` is allowed.
 If `false`, only class constant strings (of the form `Foo\Bar::class`) can stand in for classes, otherwise an `InvalidStringClass` issue is emitted.
 Defaults to `true` (no issues emitted).
+- `memoizeMethodCallResults=[bool]`<br />
+  When `true`, the results of method calls without arguments passed arguments are remembered between repeated calls of that method on a given object.
+Defaults to `false`.
+- `hoistConstants=[bool]`<br />
+  When `true`, constants defined in a function in a file are assumed to be available when requiring that file, and not just when calling that function.
+Defaults to `false` (i.e. constants defined in functions will *only* be available for use when that function is called)
+- `addParamDefaultToDocblockType=[bool]`<br />
+  Occasionally a param default will not match up with the docblock type.
+By default, Psalm emits an issue.
+Setting this flag to `true` causes it to expand the param type to include the param default.
+Defaults to `false`.

 ### Running Psalm